 URS have designed this plug-in to be a simple, no-frills channel strip.
 They describe it as "digitally recreating the characteristics of a 1975 VCA compressor and a three-band EQ digitally recreated from three different analogue consoles".
 The EQ section only has one parametric band, with a two-position 'Q' switch, and two shelving bands that have just three selectable frequency options.
 The compressor section has the usual Threshold, Ratio and Gain make-up controls, but the attack and release are limited to three preset options.
 Again, there are no graphical displays as tends to be the case with vintage type plug-ins, which I find disappointing.
 However the benefit of this simple approach is that you get a lot of channel strips onto a DSP chip.
 Unfortunately, though, the RTAS version doesn't seem to be as processor efficient as its TDM cousin, which seems strange.
 One unique feature that URS have added to this plug-in is mouse scroll-wheel support.
 To adjust a control, simply hover over the control with the mouse and use the scroll wheel to adjust that control.
 No more do I move the mouse up, down, left, or right to adjust a rotary control: just hover and scroll.
 Although this plug-in lacks features compared with the others, I was surprised at how easily I was able to get a good sound with it nonetheless.

-I have to say that having tested 11 channel strip plug-ins, I am left with as many questions at the end of this shoot-out as I started out with.
+I have to say that having tested 11 channel strip plug-ins, I am left with as many questions at the end of this shoot-out as I began with.
 Some of the original questions have been answered, but others have replaced them!
 For instance, why do we have to have limits on frequency range on any EQ controls?
 Design and component choice were limiting factors in analogue designs, but with digital EQ, there is surely no reason for limited frequency ranges.
 And why aren't there RTAS and Audiosuite versions of all the TDM plug-ins?
 Why are there no surround versions of any of the channel strips?
 McDSP and Digidesign have surround versions of their dynamics sections, but that's as far as it goes.

 I am disappointed that none of the channel strips on test provided an adequate replacement for my de-esser plug-in.
 Wave Arts' Track Plug and Didigesign's Forte came closest, but even these still have wideband gain controls rather than ducking only the sibilant frequencies.